delftopenhardware/openhardwarenl/whitepaper.md

 ## Executive summary
 t.b.c.

+# Intro
+The Open Science movement in the Netherlands has been identified as one of the best organized and comprehensive program.
+It has also attracted a lot of support from buttom up through initiation of open science communities, the OS festival, and many university initiatives.
+While, historically, (digital) access to research output and data infrustures have been the driving force behind many open science initiatives, standardication and inter-operability of research hardware is more an more seen as a major component of realization of open science ambitions.

+Open hardware, is in our view the next major field of open science which requires development and attention.
+The technological transformations required for sustainability and global health has increase the urgency of giving this field a major role in research and education.
+The recent case of Covid19 pandemic has demonstrated that conventional supply chains for most essential products can easily fail the urgent needs of the people, while digital fabrication combined with open-source solutions can be life-saving, and therefore, even economically the most benefitial route to making technology accessible to the users.
+For the knowledge-based inventions coming out of publicly funded research, the effectiveness of the conventional secrecy-based privatization and market-led technology transfer is bieng questions, especially for innovations regarding the basic living standards and sustainable planetary boundaries.

+Embracing open hardware in academia requires national coordination.
+We, as pioneers of open hardware in the Netherlands call for establishment of a national infrastructure for open source research hardware, with a similar role to what the eScience centre plays on data and research software.

+This white paper aims to provide a comprehensive guideline for the implementation of open hardware initiatives in the Netherlands, particularly in academia.
+The paper will discuss how bottom-up initiatives at universities can be combined with top-down governance from organizations such as NWO to maximize the benefits of open hardware in science, education, and society.
+The goal of this paper is to provide a consistent narrative that showcases successful examples of open hardware from both national and international perspectives, and to advocate for an allocation of NWO funds towards open hardware projects.

+Open hardware has the potential to revolutionize science, education, and society by facilitating collaborative innovation and democratizing access to technology.
+It can enhance the reproducibility and transparency of research, as well as reduce costs and promote sustainable practices.
+By promoting open hardware initiatives, the Netherlands can position itself as a leader in open science and contribute to the global effort of achieving sustainable development goals.
+We also aim to touch upon which cases can benefit the most from open source practices applied to hardware, some cases are less likely to be implemented due to issues that come from economic constrains, competition, geopolitics, security, ethics, and so on.

+Requests of the Authors:
++ The white paper is a call for writing a program document that explains how to implement open hardware initiatives.
+The program will provide guidelines on the allocation of funds, communication strategies, and integration with open science projects.

 # Demonstration through cases

 -> alternative cases are very welcome.

+## Jerry's plastic scanner

 ## Opentrons
 Opentrons is a company that produces laboratory robots designed to automate experiments based on the open source 3D printing framework.
 From the outset, their robots are designed to be affordable and accessible, allowing researchers to focus on their work rather than manual pipetting.